SmartterHealth/Virtual-Rounding/README.md

 Before running this script, you will need the following:

-- An Azure AD Security Group
+- Azure AD Security Groups
-  - This group should be empty, and will only be used for the patient room accounts
+  - You will specify security groups to copy membership from to the individual Teams in the below CSV (_MembersGroupName_).
-- The App ID and Client Secret from the Azure AD App Registration (earlier step in this guide)
+- The App ID and Client Secret from the Azure AD App Registration (earlier step in this guide).
 - A CSV file with the desired Team(s) information
   - Columns:
     - LocationName